Learn about high dynamic range photography: how to take photos, merge them into one and edit them.

 To check it, take a photo with any camera.
 If you see that the sky is white while the buildings are black, or the sky is blue and the ground is black, this scene is perfect.
-If all people and things look the same and there are no fields you cannot distinguish, you will not reach a realistic HDR effect, which is also explained in HDR tutorial created by Aurora.
+If all people and things look the same and there are no fields you cannot distinguish, you will not reach a realistic HDR effect, which is also explained in a great HDR tutorial created by Skylum's team.

-HDR photos are great tools for sharing your memories with the world expressing specific feelings through each of them.
+So, what does HDR in photography mean?
+HDR photos are great tools for sharing your memories with the world and expressing specific feelings through each of them.
 One more practical use of this technology is adding enhanced details to the objects that we usually do not pay attention to.

 For example, an HDR portrait of an elderly person may tell the story about how beautiful the aging process can be.
 You are free to express all your talent and professional skills through HDR photography.
 You take shots and pass them to the application for making one breathtaking photograph.